pawKer/Vidify/README.md

 `pip install -r requirements.txt`

-The spotipy library needs to be updated by hand since apparently the pip install is outdated.
+(Might not be necessary) The spotipy library needs to be updated by hand since apparently the pip install is outdated.

 You can do that like so: